 Austria’s most famous painting and an Art Nouveau piece all those who have ever loved must see is in Vienna.
 Don’t just go to the Belvedere Museum to see The Kiss though, hang out for a bit, it’s a great museum.

 Eat a Wiener Schnitzel

 All non veggies must try this finger lickin good Austrian classic.
 Just know that the original wiener schnitzel is made of veal, not pork, and it’s eaten with potatoes.
 Yum.

 Walk around the Museumsquartier

-The Museumsquartier is a beautiful place to stroll around.
+The Museumsquartier is a beautiful place to stroll around in Vienna.
 Relax at it’s courtyard and maybe visit Leopoldmuseum while you are at it.

 Learn about the father of psychoanalysis at the Sigmund Freud Museum